Woowoonetwork/year-long-project-team-2/README.md

 It lets you to create food posts, view nearby food listings available to you, order food, and arrange for pickup at a designated meetup point after placing your order.

 > [!WARNING]
-> Project is currently under development, see the list of featured completed in the design document.
+> Project is currently under development, see the list of features completed in the design document.

 ## Local development